 What you can do

-- Write down your key medical information, such as other conditions with which you've been diagnosed and any prescription or over-the-counter medications you're taking, including vitamins and supplements.
+- List your key medical information, such as other conditions with which you've been diagnosed and any prescription or over-the-counter products you're using, including vitamins and supplements.

 Below are some basic questions to ask your doctor about acne.
 If any additional questions occur to you during your visit, don't hesitate to ask.